A coherent theory of tent spaces and homogeneous Triebel-Lizorkin spaces: Functional analytic properties of tent spaces

-We continue with \enquote{change of angle} formulas for $\T^{p,q,r}_\beta$-spaces.
+To conclude this section, we present a \enquote{change of angle} formulas for $\T^{p,q,r}_\beta$-spaces.
 These formulas quantitatively describe the change of Whitney boxes in the norm of $\T^{p,q,r}_\beta$-spaces.
 They are motivated by the corresponding change of angle formulas for tent spaces $\T^{p,q}_\beta$, see \cite{Auscher}.